Ironhack-FTWD-Berlin-August-2020/guides/project-2-deployment.md

 So click on the _Settings_ tab and then on the _RevealConfigVars_ tab.
 There you enter the configuration variables.

-When you are running your app in development it is localhost, in production it should be the address that you can get by clicking on the _Settings_ tab and then _Reveal Config Vars_.

-You can see there is already a MONGODB_URI variable configured, so just add this to your mongoose connection link wherever you need it in your project:
+Add the connection string from Atlas that you copied above - MONGODB_URI should be the key and the value is the connection string

-The MONGODB_URI variable on heroku will look something like this:
+The connection string should look something like this

-You will have to replace the database name and the password
+You will have to replace the database name and the password (the database name you can choose freely - the password you copied from atlas)
 ```
 mongodb+srv://fullstacksteve:<password>@ironhack.5tfbhz.mongodb.net/<dbname>?retryWrites=true&w=majority
 ```

+Now we need to update the mongoose connection in app.js:

+Because when you are running your app in development it should connect to the local database, in production it should be the address that you can get by clicking on the _Settings_ tab and then _Reveal Config Vars_.

-And in your project make this change to the connection in app.js:
+So in your project make this change to the connection in app.js:

-Commit the changes and push to the master branch, this should deploy again.
+(without the ... of course...)
 ```js
 // app.js
 //